 Again, to achieve the right fit, the seam of the dress shirt shoulders must sync with the edge of your shoulders.

 Dress Shirt Torso Fit

 Finding the correct fit for each person might be somewhat of a daunting task.
-However, when looking at the torso of a dress shirt, there are a few simple rules to keep in mind that will help to simplify the process.
+However, when looking at the torso of a dress shirt, there are a few simple rules to keep in mind to simplify the process.

-Ideally, a dress shirt should be on the slimmer side when it comes to how the torso will fit.
-Always keep in mind that you never want a dress shirt to make you feel as though you can’t eat your next meal.
+Ideally, a dress shirt should be on the slimmer side regarding how the torso will fit.
+Remember that you never want a dress shirt to make you feel as though you can’t eat your next meal.

-Having a tidy and well-fitting dress shirt means that the buttons will not be pulling, but rather be sitting neatly.
-It should provide a strong look that it’s somehow attached to your body, but does not expose your body parts.
+A tidy and well-fitting dress shirt means that the buttons will not pull but rather sit neatly.
+Also, it should provide a strong look that’s somehow attached to your body but does not expose your body parts.

 If your dress shirt is too tight, you will feel like you can’t breathe, or you’re left feeling exposed and uncomfortable.
 On the other end, too long will look like you’re swimming in your dress shirts, either.

 Dress Shirts Sleeve Fit

 The next part of a dress shirt to consider when looking for the right fit is the sleeves.
 When looking at the sleeves, there are two elements you need to make sure are correctly tailored to their bodies.